In many ways, Frank Symosek embodied the Greatest Generation.

 Courage, Curiosity and Hard Work

 Born to Polish immigrants, Frank grew up in a modest North Andover, Massachusetts, household.
-He worked in the nearby Merrimac Valley woolen mills and graduated from the Lowell Textile Institute (now University of Massachusetts Lowell) in 1941.
+He worked in the nearby Merrimack Valley woolen mills and graduated from the Lowell Textile Institute (now University of Massachusetts Lowell) in 1941.

 Following graduation, Frank enlisted in the Navy and helped carry out dangerous missions during World War II.
 In the Pacific theater, he transported soldiers into battle against the Japanese.
 Despite a serious bout with malaria, he reenlisted and delivered British troops to Normandy’s Sword Beach during D-Day.
 Frank earned the rank of lieutenant junior grade and was honorably discharged in 1945.